Manigandan27/APi_testing_retro/README.md

 Navigation view
 Recyclerview
-Ui designs are created to implement in the main project
+Ui designs are created to implement in the project